jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `adjustToContentHeight`

-Shrink the modal to content's height. `Modalize` can calculate for you if your content is taller than the max height or not, it it's not it will shrink the height of the modal to adapt it to your content's height.
+Shrink the modal to your content's height.

+`Modalize` can calculate for you if your content is taller than the max height or not, if it isn't, it will adapt the height of the modal to fit your content.

 | Type     | Required | Default  |
 | -------- | -------- | -------- |